practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ### Functors and curly brackets in Oz

-The _rainy.oz_ example, without extra declarations in the source code, uses the Oz library, or _**functor**_, [Search](https://github.com/mozart/mozart2/blob/master/lib/main/cp/Search.oz), something which would be a good help to find solutions of a Constraint Satisfaction Problem (CSP), like the map coloring problem.
+The _rainy.oz_ example, without extra declarations in the source code, directly uses the Oz library, or _**functor**_, [Search](https://github.com/mozart/mozart2/blob/master/lib/main/cp/Search.oz), a library which would be a good help to find solutions of a Constraint Satisfaction Problem (CSP), like the map coloring problem.
 From (*):

 > A functor is a module specification that defines a function whose arguments are modules and whose result is a new module.
 Instantiating a functor means to call this function with the correct modules as inputs.
 All libraries were then rewritten to become modules.
 A running application is a graph of modules.